Working While Studying In Japan

 Want to work and study in Japan?

-On a working holiday visa, you can work however long you wish, although your main aim should not be to work; you must have a clear plan to travel around Japan and work to cover your expenses.
+On a working holiday visa (only eligible for certain countries), you can work as many hours as you wish, although your main aim should not be to work; you must have plans to travel around Japan (e.g. no more than 3 months in one location) and work to cover your expenses.
+Multiple locations, or short-term study programs can be recommended.

-By working while studying, it is a great way to cover your living expenses (food + transport), practice your Japanese and involve yourself while living in Japan.
+By working while studying, it is a great way to offset your living expenses (food + transport), practice your Japanese and involve yourself in the community while living in Japan.
+Funds for tuition and accommodation must be available before going.

 The minimum that you can earn

-Keeping in mind this is the bare minimum; (language teaching, modelling, plus jobs with higher requirements pay much more).
-The average minimum wage (depending on the region) is about 800 yen.
+Keeping in mind the number below is the bare minimum; (language teaching, modelling, plus jobs with higher requirements pay more).
+The average minimum wage (changes slightly depending on the region) is approximately 800 yen.
 Please don't directly compare this to your country's minimum wage; as the living costs differ too.
 The minimum wage in Tokyo (whether you are a foreign student or not) is 958 JPY/hour, as of October 2017.

-People who know little to no Japanese can start off cleaning, working in convenience stores, or even do private tutoring teaching your native language (more and more people want to learn a new language, for the upcoming Tokyo 2020 Olympics).
+People who know little to no Japanese can do private tutoring, teaching your native language (more and more people want to learn a new language, for the upcoming Tokyo 2020 Olympics), or start off cleaning, working in supermarkets preparing food such as bento boxes!

 Of course, these are not your only options.
 You may meet the love of your life and get married (or not), find a business partner and start a business together, start your own business, or study towards higher education in Japan.